 Things to do in Montmartre is one way to approach this area of the 18th arrondissement in Paris.
-With a list in hand of things to check off, climb one of the many staircases and get familiar with this bohemian district.
+With a list in hand of things to check off, climb one of the many staircases and get familiar with this bohemian district, Montmartre Paris.

-But don’t forget the most critical element of a visit to Montmartre Paris.
+But don’t forget the most critical element of the things to see in Montmartre Paris.

 It’s not about the list.